spintheweb/.github/profile/README.md

 ![status: work in progress](https://img.shields.io/badge/status-WIP-yellow)

 ## Logo Interpretation
 The Spin the Web Foundation logo features the symbols **π** and **σ**, representing a foundational duality:

-- **π (pi)** stands for **solidity**—a constant, universal structure that anchors the architecture.
+- **π (pi)** stands for **solidity** — a constant, universal structure anchoring the architecture.
-- **σ (sigma)** reflects **adaptive variation**—the capacity to respond to context, change, and complexity.
+- **σ (sigma)** reflects **adaptive variation** — the capacity to respond to context, change, and complexity.

-Together, they express our core principle:
-**Solidity taken to changing power.**

-This encapsulates our motto:
-**Visualize then Realize**—where conceptual clarity (π) meets executable adaptability (σ).
+Together, they express our motto: **Visualize then Realize** — where conceptual clarity (π) meets executable adaptability (σ).

+---

 # Spin the Web Foundation
 **Weaving Web Portals**

 Spin the Web Foundation is a non-profit steward of open standards, tools, and documentation for building decentralized, enterprise-grade web portals.

-There are two foundational deployments:
+We maintain two foundational deployments:

-- [book](https://github.com/spintheweb/book) - a publication that defines the principles, philosophy, and governance models for decentralized enterprise portals.
+- [**book**](https://github.com/spintheweb/book) – a publication outlining the principles, philosophy, and governance models for decentralized enterprise portals.
 It serves as the conceptual foundation for architects, contributors, and institutional stakeholders.

-- [webspinner](https://github.com/spintheweb/webspinner) - a Docker container that hosts an enterprise web portal along with its development environment (Spin the Web Studio).
+- [**webspinner**](https://github.com/spintheweb/webspinner) – a containerized sandbox for the Spin the Web framework, accessible at [sandbox.spintheweb.org](https://sandbox.spintheweb.org).
+It enables the deployment and management of a single modular web portal, translating architectural principles into working implementations.

 Together, these form a dual axis:
 **The book defines the vision.
 The container enacts it.**

+---

 ## Documentation & Governance

-- [docs](https://github.com/spintheweb/docs) – Governance, contribution guides, and community resources
+- [**docs**](https://github.com/spintheweb/docs) – Governance, contribution guides, and community resources.

 All documentation is maintained with clarity and minimalism in mind, supporting both Italian and English audiences.

+---

 ## Why It Matters
 Enterprise systems are often fragmented and siloed.
 We believe in a web where systems communicate, adapt to roles and contexts, and remain open and interoperable.

+---

 ## Support Our Work
 We exist solely through sponsorship.
 Become a sponsor and help us keep the web open, interoperable, and enterprise-ready.